PRIVATE STUDY

 Apart from his teaching at New School University Jazz and Contemporary Music in New York City, New York Jazz Workshop and numerous guest artist residenciesRichard maintains a robust teaching studio dedicated to private and semi-private study in a wide scope of music disciplines and levels.

-An internationally acclaimed educator with forty years of university teaching experience, Richard designs a custom-tailored course of study to serve each musician's unique interests and plot a solid path to higher levels of creative expression and technical mastery.
+An internationally acclaimed educator with forty years of university teaching experience, Richard designs a custom-tailored course of study to serve each musician's unique interests and plot a solid path to higher levels of creative expression, technical fluency and theoretical knowledge.

 He is fluent in Portuguese and conversational in French, Spanish and Japanese.

-Usually musicians have more than one area of interest they would like to explore in the same lesson.
-For example:
+MUSICIANS usually have multiple interests they would like to explore in the same lesson.

 All lessons are enhanced with musical handouts, scores, recordings, practice exercises with audio files, video links, etc.